xiaobin-xs/EEG-competing-risks/README.md

 # Neurological Prognostication of Post-Cardiac-Arrest Coma Patients Using EEG Data: A Dynamic Survival Analysis Framework with Competing Risks

-This repository contains the demonstration code for the manuscript [link](https://arxiv.org/abs/2308.11645):
+This repository contains the demonstration code for the manuscript [link](https://arxiv.org/abs/2308.11645) (This arXiv version includes minor corrections over the original MLHC draft.):

 Shen, Xiaobin, Jonathan Elmer, and George H. Chen.
 "Neurological Prognostication of Post-Cardiac-Arrest Coma Patients Using EEG Data: A Dynamic Survival Analysis Framework with Competing Risks." *Machine Learning for Healthcare Conference*.
 PMLR, 2023.